brharper-clgx/Daemon/backstory.md

 Daemon wandered aimlessly for a time, reflecting on his situation.
 The aim of his entire adult life, the only thing he had lived for, now seemed unobtainable.
 An ordinary mortal could not take on the [Wild Hunt](#wild-hunt).
 For a time Daemon felt hollow, wandering from place to place like the walking dead.

 Somewhere in the High Moor, in the dead of night, Daemon awoke, sitting up on his bedroll by a waning fire, with absolute clarity about what he needed to do.
-He had read about cursed items that gave their owners supernatural abilities.
-The price paid was great --- servitude to an another being --- but Daemon had nothing **left** to hold on to.
-No mortal could take the [Wild Hunt](#wild-hunt), true, but Daemon could become more than mortal.
+He had read about powerful magical items that gave their owners supernatural abilities.
+No mortal could take the [Wild Hunt](#wild-hunt), true, but Daemon could become more than mortal....

-...

 ## **Additional Info**